jeytuan/Netsoul/README.md

 ### Planned Future Expansions
 - **Enhanced User Experience**: Leverages Etherlink’s core advantages—decentralization, low fees, and low latency—to deliver an exceptional user experience.
+- **Full Oracle Integration**: To provide accurate real-time data within the game, enhancing the overall user experience.
+- **Smart Contract Workshop**: A space for writing, deploying, and interacting with smart contracts, including features like syntax highlighting and code completion.
 - **Account Abstraction Implementation**: We plan to simplify user interactions by integrating Etherlink's Account Abstraction, making blockchain interactions more intuitive and seamless.
 - **Enhanced UI Features**: Development of additional UI components like advanced settings, dashboard updates, and interactive game elements.
 - **Authentication Improvements**: Incorporation of Auth0 for robust authentication mechanisms to enhance security and user management.